-Bella decided in her cold dark hospital bed that she never wanted her children ever to spend a moment in hospital on their own.
+Bella decided in her cold dark hospital bed that she never wanted any child that she may be blessed to have to spend a moment in hospital on their own.
 Over thirty years later Bella found her little baby boy aged three severely ill in hospital and she never left his side, day or night.
 She broke the cycle.
 In that hospital, she had another epiphany which will fill more words on more pages.

 Bella’s hospital experiences were many as she got older and became the grounding on which she learned what didn’t work, what didn’t help people get better.
 It would be much later before she would discover her gifts as a healer to help herself heal firstly and then others.